zlumer/tesm/docs/docs/other/error-handling.md

 ## Type Safety

 TESM provides strict type checking at compile time.
-When creating a state machine using `enhance()`, TypeScript verifies that:
+When creating a state machine using `enhanceMachine()`, TypeScript verifies that:

 1. All states from `Model` have corresponding handlers in `flow`
 2. All handlers in `flow` correspond to existing states